zooba/pymanager/pep-draft.md

 --------------------------

-Our intent is to immediately stop publishing individual versions to the Windows Store, and to deprecate and phase out the traditional installer and Nuget packages over a period of time (TBD).
-The embeddable distro would remain, but its listing on python.org download pages would be phased out and it would be available only through PyManager.
+Our intent is to immediately stop publishing individual versions to the Windows Store, and to deprecate and phase out the traditional installer by 3.16 and the Nuget packages over a period of time (TBD).
+The embeddable distro would remain, but its listing on python.org download pages would be phased out and it will be available only through PyManager.

-PyManager can be made available as an app package downloadable manually from python.org, and the double-click install experience is generally smooth.
+PyManager will be made available as an app package downloadable manually from python.org, and the double-click install experience is generally smooth.
 We can also make it available as a trivial MSI, with no user interface or options, to enable some automated deployment scenarios that do not work with the